VictorQueiroz/binobject/README.md

 # binobject

-Easy way to encode / decode JavaScript objects in binary format with support for Date, ArrayBuffer, all typed arrays and Node.JS `Buffer`.
+Easy way to encode / decode JavaScript objects in binary format with support for Date, ArrayBuffer and Node.js Buffer.

 ## Installation
 ```